kathirsv/restbasic/README.md

-# restbasic
+# A Simple Hello World REST Service

-Simple Hello world Rest Service using gradle - jetty - jax-rs - resteasy
+This is a simple Hello world Rest Service using gradle - jetty - jax-rs - resteasy

 Min Requirement: